- Grow wildlife friendly plants (see our plant guide below), and always use peat-free compost.

 - Build a compost heap (the insects will love it!)

-These plant guides were kindly compiled for Wilderhood Watch by local garden designer and St Albans Friends of the Earth member Amanda Yorwerth.
+Our plant guide was kindly compiled for Wilderhood Watch by local garden designer and St Albans Friends of the Earth member Amanda Yorwerth.

 How many species from our 2019 Pollinator Highway survey can you see in your garden?